bcgov/platform-developer-docs/src/docs/app-monitoring/Sysdig-Monitoring-Guidline-for-shared-services-and-apps.md

 # Resources monitoring with Sysdig(Saturation)

 The saturation is a high-level overview of the utilization of the system.
 How much more capacity does the service have?
 When is the service maxed out?
 Because most systems begin to degrade before utilization hits 100%, we also need to determine a benchmark for a “healthy” percentage of utilization.
-What level of saturation ensures service performance and availability for user?
+What level of saturation ensures service performance and availability for user?.